nf-core/modules/README.md

 ## Adding a new module file

-> The definition and standards for module files are still under discussion amongst the nf-core community**
+> The definition and standards for module files are still under discussion amongst the nf-core community

-If you decide to upload your module file to `nf-core/modules` then this will ensure that it will be automatically downloaded, and available at run-time to all nf-core pipelines, and to everyone within the Nextflow community!
+If you decide to upload a module to `nf-core/modules` then this will ensure that it will become available to all nf-core pipelines, and to everyone within the Nextflow community!
 See [`nf-core/modules/software`](https://github.com/nf-core/modules/tree/master/software) for examples.